mathworks/adc-synchronized-with-pwm/README.md

 This Demo shows an example of performing AD conversion synchronized with a timer counter, i.e. PWM.

 This method of implementation is well known to engineers who control motors, battery current control, and grid-connected inverter control design.
-Although there are many books that describe this method[^1], there are few demonstration models that actually show how it works, so I believe that this is an effective demonstration model for proposing the method to customers.
+Although there are many books that describe this method[^1].

 ### 2.Assign Dead Time
 The model can also be given a DeadTime in the PWM generator.
 DeadTimes are inserted to avoid short-circuiting the device, but inserting DeadTimes introduces errors that can cause problems with convergence of the control response[^2].